 When calculating an offer, they’ll seize any opportunity to lower the dollar amount.
 They’ll look at your lack of a driver’s license, view you as uninsurable, and say you deserve less money because you weren’t a licensed driver.

-Unfortunately, the law is on their side.
-Under California Proposition 213, an unlicensed driver is eligible only for reimbursement of their economic damages, like lost wages and medical bills, and is barred from receiving money for pain, suffering, disfigurement, or disability.
+Unfortunately, the law may be on their side if they can prove you were uninsurable due to being unlicensed.
+Under California Proposition 213, an uninsured driver is eligible only for reimbursement of their economic damages, like lost wages and medical bills, and is barred from receiving money for pain, suffering, disfigurement, or disability.
 This lowers your potential settlement substantially.

 But it’s not the end of the story!
 A talented traffic accident lawyer knows the games insurance companies play and can help you seek the maximum compensation possible for your medical costs.
 We may also be able to negotiate with your medical providers to lower or eliminate your outstanding medical bills.